mishioo/tesliper/docs/source/advanced.rst

 Data arrays provided by ``tesliper`` are listed below in categories, along with a short description and with a list of data genres that are associated with a particular data array class.
-More information about a ``DataArray``-like class of interest may be learn in the :mod:`API reference <tesliper.glassware.arrays>`
+More information about a ``DataArray``-like class of interest may be learn in the :mod:`API reference <tesliper.glassware.arrays>`.

 Generic types
 """""""""""""

-Simple data arrays, that hold an information of particular data type.
+Simple data arrays, that hold a data of particular type.
 They do not provide any functionality beside initial data validation.
+They are used by ``tesliper`` for segregation of simple data an as a base classes for other data arrays (concerns mostly :class:`.FloatArray`).

 :class:`.IntegerArray`
     For handling data of ``int`` type.